31 Oct YHWH

 God self-identifies as: “I am who I am” or “I will be what I will be”.
 God is manifested in the now as a tangible “who” and outside the now as an unspecified “what”.
 Taken together: “I am what I am.”

-As “I why” wherein the first of two consecutive vowels is pronounced and the second vowel is silent.
+As “I why” wherein the first of two consecutive vowels is voiced and the second vowel is silent.

-Or as “a way” wherein only the second vowel is pronounced.
+Or as “a way” wherein the second vowel is voiced and the first vowel is silent.

 With both pronunciations, one vowel is voiced and the other silent.
 God is the manifested and the unmanifested.